tonyma163/ERCT/README.md

 So maybe the ERC721T is more suitable on the cheaper gas fee chains like the polygon, fantom.

 ## Code
+Most of the code are from the EIP, OpenZeppelin.
+If some bugs appeared, you can import the OpenZeppelin and use the data storage methods as below :P

-Each tokenId has multiples achievement and each of them could be different.
+Each tokenId has multiple achievements and each of them could be different.
 Therefore, it needs an independent counter for counting the achievement number to avoid over write the achievement.

 Data storage variables
 ```solidity